-Specificity It reacts with Ferret CD4 It has no cross-reactivity in ELISA with Human CD4, Mouse CD4
+Specificity It reacts with Ferret CD4

 Target CD4

-Immunogen Recombinant Ferret CD4 protein
+Immunogen Recombinant Ferret CD4 Protein

 Isotype IgG

 Source/Host Mouse

 Species Reactivity Ferret

-Clone NN13
+Clone NN19

 Purification Protein A purified

 Conjugate Unconjugated

-Applications ELISA(det), FC We recommend the following for sandwich ELISA (Capture - Detection): CABT-ZB759 - CABT-ZB1072 This antibody will detect CD4 in antibody pair set.
+Applications ELISA(cap) We recommend the following for sandwich ELISA (Capture - Detection): CABT-ZB759 - CABT-ZB1072 This antibody will detect CD4 in antibody pair set.
 [ABPR-ZB339]

 Preparation This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, recombinant Ferret CD4.
 The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.

 Format Purified, Liquid

 Concentration Lot specific

-Size 50 μ L, 100 μ L, 1 mL
+Size 50 μ L, 100 μ L, 200 μ L, 1 mL

 Buffer PBS

 Preservative None

 Storage This antibody can be stored at 2°C-8°C for one month without detectable loss of activity.
 Antibody products are stable for twelve months from date of receipt when stored at -20°C to -80°C. Preservative-Free.
 Avoid repeated freeze-thaw cycles.

 Ship Wet ice